-The unexpected decline in educational quality resulting from the flawed impletrends in treatment effect magnitudes is possible.

-mentation of a mother tongue education policy allows us to isolate the causal impact of early education quality on later outcomes.
+The unexpected decline in educational quality resulting from the implementation of a mother tongue education policy allows us to isolate the causal impact of early education quality on later outcomes.
 We find that students exposed to lower quality early education experienced significant declines in Grade 6 test scores across all subjects.
-Corresponding declines in student enrollment and teacher retention provide additional evidence of lower education quality in treated schools.
 In addition, analysis of census data reveals long-lasting impacts: fully-affected cohorts completed one-third fewer years of schooling by 2020, including for students whose last exposure to the policy was up to eight years in the past.